jdegand/link-sharing-app-frontend/README.md

 - Best to localize the navbar per page versus adding it once to the `app` component ?
 This strategy would lead to duplicated code.
 - `primeng` has a design philosophy to minimize conditionals in templates.
 - One strategy I have seen for primeng navbar is to use `ngIf` to conditionally render the menubar.
 Basically, you show no menubar when unauthenticated.
 I searched Github and [this](https://github.com/softrams/bulwark/blob/master/frontend/src/app/navbar/navbar.component.html) is an example of that strategy.
 - Ultimately, I used a `computed` signal to update the menu items.
 Since I am using a signal for the auth state, this made good sense.
+- Guards have to be functions with "inner" functions.

 ## Continued Development